giuthas/patkit/docs/FutureCoreDataStructures.markdown

 TrialMetaData contains information on what was recorded and when, but not redundant information such as what kind of data.
-In addition, each Trial has a TextGrid (or rather a SatGrid, see API docs), which is a dict of Tiers which are lists of either Intervals or Points.
+In addition, each Trial has a TextGrid (or rather a PatGrid, see API docs), which is a dict of Tiers which are lists of either Intervals or Points.

 Besides being a dictionary of Annotations, each Modality contains metadata --